dennislee22/dennislee22.github.io/docs/longhorn/benchmarking.md

 ## Longhorn replica size 2 vs size 3

-The following graph illustrates the performance benchmarking between Longhorn volume with replica size 2 and replica size 3.
+The following graph illustrates the performance result when using Longhorn volume with replica size 2 and replica size 3.

 ![](../../assets/images/longhorn/bench1.png)